Sarkutz/initmux/README.md

 2. All windows will share the same layout;
 3. All windows will have the same structure for each pane.

-For the `branch` directory, I like to make specific description about the window creation.
+For the `branch` directory, I like to make a specific description about the window creation.

 So, to accomplish this, and take advantage of the similarities, I've created the following YAML file.